SQL INNER JOIN: Syntax, Examples, and Interview Patterns

 Join Order

 Modern query optimizers reorder joins automatically.
 Writing tables in a specific FROM clause order does not force the engine to join them in that sequence.
-PostgreSQL, for instance, tests all possible join orders for up to 8 tables (controlled by join_collapse_limit).
-For queries with many joins, the optimizer may not explore every permutation, so breaking a complex query into CTEs can sometimes help by giving the planner smaller subproblems.
+PostgreSQL tests all possible join orders for up to 8 tables (controlled by join_collapse_limit).
+For queries with many joins, breaking into CTEs can sometimes help by giving the planner smaller subproblems.

 5 INNER JOIN Interview Questions